aristanetworks/atd-public/topologies/datacenter/labguides/source/command_api.rst

 When prompted, enter in the username ``arista`` and ``{REPLACE_PWD}`` as the password.
 Accept the self-signed SSL certificate, please do so.

+.. note:: Username and password prompt may not occur until you click in the command dialog box

 You will be greeted with the following window:

 .. image:: images/command_api/nested_firefox_2.png